JamesSchonknecht/Fitness_Project/README.md

 7. Created dynamic visualisations in Power BI, alongside creation of measures and calculated columns using DAX, including:
     - Moving average body weight over time and rate of change over different windows of time.
     - Daily macronutrient and calorie consumption in comparison to targets.
-    - Number of workouts and average duration of workouts over time.
+    - Number of workouts, total and average duration of workouts over time.
     - Most frequently performed exercises.
     - Maximum daily volume and weight lifted over time for every exercise.

-9. Visualisations were created within Power BI, utilising a large number of custom DAX measures and calculated columns.
-For example, one measure calculates the moving average body weight using multiple scale weight measurements.
-The number of days included in this calculation can be dynamically changed using a slider.